YWaller/StrategoProject/README.md

 Calculating the various move strengths in parallel.
 I'm currently working on this; it would save a ton of time.

-The biggest bug is a strange one; 3/4ths of the way through a game (or at any time, really) the game can crash with an odd index error.
-I have thus far been unable to reproduce it.
+The biggest bug is a strange one; 3/4ths of the way through a game (or at any time, really) the game can crash with an odd index error (it's in getboards).
+I have thus far been unable to reproduce it reliably.

 # Miscellaneous notes
 If you'd like to hide the opponent's pieces, then there's a line in mainwithai.py that has the switch.
 I have this feature off right now while I figure things out and do testing.
 CTRL+F "hidden" and it should be in about line 328, just uncomment out that line, and the same one about 9 lines later also needs to be uncommented.
 The lines directly after them then need to be commented out.
 It'll make sense when you see it (I hope).